-On June 26, 2015 we celebrated the Supreme Court’s ruling on same sex marriage. the landmark civil rights case of Obergefell v.
-Hodges was finally decided bringing long overdue marriage equality to millions of Americans who were otherwise denied.
-A year later I married my partner of 5 years.
-We, as a community, (bolstered by our allies) had been fighting long before 2004 when the first state started allowing gays and lesbians to marry.
+On June 26, 2015, we celebrated the Supreme Court’s landmark civil rights case ruling regarding same-sex marriage.
+The Obergefell v.
+Hodges decision ushered in long overdue marriage equality to millions of Americans who were otherwise denied.
+A year later, I married my partner of five years.
+We, as a community (bolstered by our allies), had been fighting long before 2004 when the first state started allowing gays and lesbians to marry.
 We still have a long way to go.
-The accomplishments we’ve made over a span of decades are being stripped away in less than a course of a year.
+The accomplishments we’ve made are being stripped away.

-According to research by the New York City Anti-Violence Project[, an 86 percent increase in hate violence homicides in the US last year made 2017 the deadliest year for the LGBTQ community.
-This is the new era of Trump.
+According to research by the New York City Anti-Violence Project, an 86 percent increase in hate violence homicides in the US last year made 2017 the deadliest year for the LGBTQ community.
+We are in a new era, the Trump era.

-Another survey conducted by GLAAD over the past four years shows a disturbing reality.
-A significant decline in overall comfort and acceptance of LGBTQ people is on the rise.
+Another long term survey conducted by GLAAD over the past four years reveals a disturbing reality.
+The findings show a significant decline in overall comfort and acceptance of LGBTQ people is on the rise.
 And, a significant increase in LGBTQ people reporting discrimination has increased as well.
 We have a long way to go.

-If you haven’t been reading or watching the news, you should be.
-Within a year Trump and his administration:
+If you haven’t been reading or watching the news, you should.
+Within a year, Trump and his administration:

 - Tried to discharge Transgender soldiers serving in the military by a tweet